 Do not leave the radio floating in water permanently.
 This could cause premature corrosion of the battery contacts and other damage.

 The radio is only designed to float with its included Lithium-ion battery.
 Using other approved batteries might cause the radio to sink.
-This includes the optional AA battery tray, depending on the weight of the AA batteries used.
+This includes the optional AA battery tray.